 J. Sterling Morton, the founder of Arbor Day, helped plant more than 1 million trees during a time when Nebraska was a naturally treeless prairie.
 Morton’s original estate is located at Arbor Lodge State Historical Park.
 Arbor Lodge Mansion is open daily.
 Visitors to the mansion April 26–28, 2019, will receive free admission.

 Founded in 1972, the Arbor Day Foundation has helped plant more than 250 million trees in neighborhoods, cities, and forests around the world.
-Explore the Lied Greenhouse at Arbor Day Farm where millions of seedlings are packaged and shipped to destinations across the country.
+Explore the Lied Greenhouse at the Tree Adventure where millions of seedlings are packaged and shipped to destinations across the country.

 America’s national tree is the oak.
 More than 50 species of trees and shrubs flourish at the Lied Lodge Parking Lot Arboretum.
 Also, keep an eye out for the Morton Oak, the lone survivor of an old oak savanna.
 The site remains a favorite gathering place for group activities.